A number of products are frequent targets of counterfeit schemes. Don’t let them take advantage of your business.

 At Global Electronic Recycling, we call ourselves the “GER team” for a reason.
 The way we treat each other is, after all, a telling indication of the way we treat our customers.
 When our team members thrive, so will your business.
 Now, we seek to make official our effort to be a force for good.Read More

 Sometimes being careful is still not enough.
-While organizations rightfully pour resources into preventing data breaches while their electronic equipment is in use, it is equally important to establish protocols for what happens after said equipment is no longer needed.
-These days, your organization likely has a legal and regulatory duty to dispose of sensitive customer or proprietary information in a manner that renders it fully irretrievable.Read More
+While organizations rightfully pour resources into preventing data breaches while their electronic equipment is in use, what happens next?
+It is indeed equally important to establish protocols for end-of-life (EOL) equipment.Read More